pip-services/pip-services-docs/content/en/python/commons/run/executor.md

 ### Description

-The Executor calls allows you to execute one or more components.
+The Executor class allows you to execute one or more components.

 ### Static methods